 Baingan Masala | Function style Vankaya Masala

 Baingan Masala – stir-fried baby eggplants are cooked in a special masala gravy.
-It is one of the most popular brinjal curries on every Telugu wedding menu and is served with rumali roti, puri, bagara rice, vegetable biryani, or plain white rice.
+It is one of the most popular brinjal curries on every Telugu wedding or function menu and is served with rumali roti, puri, bagara rice, vegetable biryani, or plain white rice.

 I first tasted this dish at my cousin’s wedding.
 The brinjals were coated with a lush, thick, and creamy gravy.
 Tender brinjals just melt in the mouth.
 It was a heavenly experience in every bite.

-After that, any wedding, party, a function I used to attend, I was always looking forward to this delicious dish on the menu.
+After that, at any wedding, party, a function I used to attend, I was always looking forward to this delicious dish on the menu.
 To conclude, no Telugu weddings/functions are incomplete without baingan delicacy on the menu.

 This baingan masala is for those who like brinjals and for those who hate them.
 Will request the haters to just try this recipe once, and your hate would turn into love.